couzhei/graph-theory-and-algorithms/README.md

 3. Complexity theory tells us when to stop searching for perfect solutions
 4. The formalism empowers us to build correct, efficient systems

+*"All models are wrong, some are useful."* — George.
+P. Box

 ---

 ## Phase 1: Mathematical Foundations (Sessions 1–5)